Garbage and Recycling

 While curbside battery collection is not currently available to those who live in apartment, condo, or other multifamily communities with shared garbage and recycling service, Clackamas County Sustainability & Solid Waste is working with garbage and recycling companies to find a way to offer this service in a safe manner in the future.

 Have friends or family with a glass bin?
-Ask to use theirs and be sure to follow the instructions.
+Ask to use theirs and be sure to follow the instructions below.

 Curbside Collection of Batteries